-Anatomical changes during gestation
+Anatomical changes during pregnancy

 The term gestation, also known as pregnancy refers to period of development of an embryo/fetus within the female reproductive system.
 It is mainly the period of the intrauterine life of a fetus, and includes developmental changes from conception (fertilization) to birth.